idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 - Local environment packaging.
 The ability to mirror production environments, code, databases, and files, in a docker or similar workflow, so that developers can work efficiently on new features and fixes.
 Support.
 A reliable resource to troubleshoot server, or traffic scale issues.

 We recommend choosing a partner that can provide everything the site needs.
 (Otherwise, these features will need to be set up and accounted for separately.)
 In the end, this partnership needs to be a good fit for your organization — and provides idfive and other vendors the tools needed to support your CMS.

+A note on pricing: Many PaaS providers do have general pricing lists, but these will also vary by the role of the client organization, IE if they are a non-profit, or an Edu, etc. While we link to pricing pages where appropriate, know that a consultation with the platform directly will likely be required to get actual numbers.

-We recommend the following PaaS options for various common CMS/applications:
+*We recommend the following PaaS options for various common CMS/applications:*

 ## [Acquia](https://acquia.com/)